emaverick2001/PersonalPortfolio/src/content/blog/spotify-notfications.md

 ```

 Based on this output, it seems like the first field is the app name ("Spotify"),
-the the fourth is the song title, and the fifth is the album title.
-Matching up
+the fourth is the song title, and the fifth is the album title.
+Matching up the
-the fields with the above documentation, we get
+fields with the above documentation, we get

 | Field | Description | Value |
 | ------------- | -------------- | -------------- |